-In accordance with current legislation, such information is considered as personal data, and you as visitors of our website, are considered as “data subjects”, while we, the school, are considered as “data controller” of your personal data.
+In accordance with current legislation, such information is considered as personal data, and you, as visitors of our website, are considered as “data subjects”, while we, the school, are considered as “data controllers” of your personal data.

-- For how long we store your data
+- For how long do we store your data

 - Who are the recipients of your data

 - Your legal rights and how you can exercise them

 - Our legal interests